-• The Participating Contractor's past performance on the Joint Efficiency Providers' supported projects did not meet program requirements

-• The quality of the incentive application or responsiveness of the Participating Contractor is insufficient as determined by the respective Designated Utility
+- The Participating Contractor's past performance on the Joint Efficiency Providers' supported projects did not meet program requirements - The quality of the incentive application or responsiveness of the Participating Contractor is

-Step 10.
+Step 9.
 Receive Incentive Payment

-The Designated Utilities will pay incentives to the applicant (Participating Contractor and/or customer) or to a third party, as designated in the completion paperwork.
-Each Participating Contractor may retain up to the Participating Contractor Reward amount shown in Table 3.
+The Designated Utilities will pay incentives to the applicant or to a third party, as designated in the Custom Application.
+The Participating Contractor may retain up to the Participating Contractor Reward amount shown in Table 3.
 The balance of the Total Incentive less the Participating Contractor Reward must be passed on or otherwise credited to the customer in its entirety, as documented in the site owner invoice or contract.
-Multifamily and commercial and industrial (C&I) customers seeking incentive application directly.
-As the applicant, the multifamily and C&I customers choosing this option must have the project installed by a participating contractor and will receive direct payment of the Total Incentive amount listed in Table 2 from the Program.

-High volume contractors may apply to receive incentive payments via ACH, so that eligible Participating Contractors can receive incentive payments directly into their bank accounts without the need for paper checks.
+Applicants may apply to receive incentive payments via ACH, so that eligible Participating Contractors can receive incentive payments directly into their bank accounts without the need for paper checks.
 The minimum threshold to be eligible for ACH are deposits totaling \$100,000 annually.

-Step 11.
+Step 10.
 Installation Assessment